 This is the seventh statue, that all Frisians possess a free chair and have free speech [i.e. accusation] and free answer [i.e. defence]; that privilege was granted by Charlemagne, so that we Frisians would turn to the south and refuse to pay taxes in clinking money and would be subordinate and loyal to the southern [i.e. the Franks] king in all levy and tithe, and pay house tax according to the decision of the asega [i.e. law expert] and the people’s land law, all because we once belonged to the north [i.e. the Danes] to Redbad, the quarrelsome, all who were Frisian

-Another part of the sagas is that the people of Frisia were obliged to wear a noose made of willow rods around their necks.
+Another part of the sagas is that the people of Frisia were obliged by the Norsemen to wear a noose made of willow rods around their necks.
 A sign of not being free.
 A sign of being a slave.
-With their change of allegiance to the Franks, the necks of the Frisians were freed from these wooden collars.
-From then on, they were so-called free-necks, and allowed to wear golden collars and all other jewellery again around their necks.
-This freedom was given to them by Charlemagne, and for this he has a central role in all the legends and sagas of the Frisians, from province Friesland to Kreis Nordfriesland.
-Read our blog post: Magnus’ Choice.
+With their shift of allegiance from the Danes to the Franks, the necks of the Frisians were freed from these wooden collars.
+From then on, Frisians were called 'free-necks', and allowed to wear golden collars and all other jewellery again.
+This freedom was given to them by Charlemagne, and for this reason he fulfils a central role in the legends and sagas of the Frisians, from province Friesland to Kreis Nordfriesland.
+Read our post Magnus' Choice.
 The Origins of the Frisian Freedom.

 Want in sinen tiden, segghen si, Waren si so eighin als ende als Dat si strop droeghen om den hals.